Mike O'Shea (Canadian football)

-Michael O'Shea (born September 21, 1970) is the head coach of the Winnipeg Blue Bombers of the Canadian Football League (CFL).
-He is a former Canadian football linebacker and former special teams coordinator of the Toronto Argonauts of the CFL from 2010 to 2013, winning the Grey Cup in 2012.
+Michael O'Shea (born September 21, 1970) is a Canadian professional football coach and former linebacker who is currently the head coach of the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+He currently ranks seventh all-time for wins by a CFL head coach.
+O'Shea was the special teams coordinator of the Toronto Argonauts of the CFL from 2010 to 2013, winning the Grey Cup in 2012.
 O'Shea played 16 seasons in the CFL for the Hamilton Tiger-Cats and Toronto Argonauts from 1993 to 2008.
 He retired second all-time in career tackles with 1,154 and is one of only three players to record over 1,000 tackles.
 He won the CFL's Most Outstanding Canadian Award in 1999 after recording 84 tackles, 13 special teams tackles and three interceptions that year.
 O'Shea is a three-time Grey Cup champion as a player, having won all three with the Argonauts in 1996, 1997, and 2004.
 He is also a two-time Grey Cup winning head coach, having won with the Winnipeg Blue Bombers in 2019 and 2021; O'Shea also won the Grey Cup previously as a special teams coach with the Toronto Argonauts in the 100th Grey Cup.

 Professional career

-Hamilton Tiger-Cats
+Hamilton Tiger-Cats (1993–1995)

 The Edmonton Eskimos picked O'Shea in the 1st round (4th overall) in the 1993 CFL Canadian College Draft.
 However, he was soon after traded to Hamilton by Edmonton along with QB DeChane Cameron, linebacker DeWayne Odom and a negotiation list player in exchange for QB Damon Allen on February 16, 1993.

 In his first season in the CFL in 1993, O'Shea started in all 18 games.
 In 1994, he once again played in all 18 games during the regular season.
 He had 95 DT, 11 special teams tackles and 5 interceptions during the regular season.
 He was also named to the East Division All-Star team at middle linebacker.
 In 1995, O'Shea played in 10 games for Hamilton, made 69 DT, 4 special teams tackles and intercepted 2 passes during the regular season.
 He was named to the North Division All-Star team.
-In Hamilton’s 31-13 loss to the Calgary Stampeders in the North Division Semi-Final, made 4 DT and 1 special teams tackle.
+In Hamilton's 31–13 loss to the Calgary Stampeders in the North Division Semi-Final, made 4 DT and 1 special teams tackle.

-Toronto Argonauts
+Toronto Argonauts (1996–1999)

 O'Shea signed with the Argonauts half way through the 1996 season after he was one of the final cuts in the Detroit Lions training camp.
-He played in the last 8 games of the regular season started Toronto’s final 5 games of the regular season.
+He played in the last 8 games of the regular season started Toronto's final 5 games of the regular season.
 He helped lead Toronto to the 1996 Grey Cup game in a win over Edmonton.
 He would also help Toronto win its second Grey Cup in as many years in the 1997 game.
 O'Shea would also play in Toronto in the 1998 and 1999 season as middle linebacker, putting up good numbers.